theforeman/hammer-cli/doc/creating_commands.md

 some records returned by the API.

 Hammer comes with support for selecting and formatting of hash record fields.
-You first create a _output definition_ that you apply to your data.
+You first create an _output definition_ that you apply to your data.
 The result is a collection of fields, each having its type.
 The collection is then passed to an _output adapter_ which handles the actual formatting and printing.